AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/BallisticPendulum.md

 :width: 700px
 :align: center

-Projectile Motion
+Projectile Motion.
+Note $X$ and $Y$ are broken down into easier-to-measure quantities.
 ```

 Once the ball leaves the spring gun used to launch the ball, the ball is in free-fall.
 The vertical and horizontal motions are completely independent.
 We assume that once the ball leaves the gun, there are no energy loss mechanisms during the flight of the ball.

-In the vertical direction, the initial velocity is zero and the ball is accelerated downward by its weight, finally hitting the floor some time, $t$, later, dropping a vertical distance of $Y$.
+In the vertical direction, the initial velocity is zero and the ball is accelerated downward by its weight, finally hitting the floor some time, $t$, later, dropping a vertical distance of $Y$, measured from the bottom of the ball to the top of the landing pad.
-In the horizontal direction, the ball has a constant velocity of $v_0$ during the entire flight over the horizontal distance $X$.
+In the horizontal direction, the ball has a constant velocity of $v_0$ during the entire flight over the horizontal distance $X$, measured from the bottom of the ball to the center of the impact mark on the landing pad.

 Using our kinematic expressions for constant acceleration motion, we have